frconor-ebook/meditations/_posts/2025-02-26-the-prodigal-son.md

 the most important thing has happened: he has come back into the fold.
 It\'s a spiritual renewal.
 A spiritual regeneration.

-After every confession--for us it can be like Easter.
+After every Confession, for us, it can be like Easter.
 A new joy, a new hope.
 A new beginning.
 A reinstatement in the state of grace.

 We have the dignity of the children of God.
 There\'s nothing as